SharkSnack/shiren-4/content/system/status-conditions.md

   <tr>
     <th id="banana" rowspan="3" class="highlightPink">Banana</th>
     <td>Shiren</td>
     <td>Transforms into a banana.
-(10 turns)<br/>Attack and defense set to 0, and equipment effects nullified.<br/>Can't use items, moves, ascend or descend stairs.<br/>Collapse if you get hit by fire or explosion damage,<br/>or if you step on a Spoil Trap or land on a water tile.</td>
+(10 turns)<br/>Attack and defense set to 0, and equipment effects nullified.<br/>Can't use items, abilities, ascend or descend stairs.<br/>Collapse if you get hit by fire or explosion damage,<br/>or if you step on a Spoil Trap or land on a water tile.</td>
     <td rowspan="3">Banana Trap,<br/>Banana Boss,<br/>Banana Master,<br/>MC Sorceror</td>
   </tr>
   <tr>